Why different

 Autonomy Managed: agents propose, you ratify, accepted suggestions promote to automations.
 Interactive agent loop with optional autonomous behavior.

-Best fit Building a personal or family digital staff that runs across email, chat, calendar, and tasks.
+Best fit Anyone who needs to find, explain, and prove what was said across years of email, chat, and calendar — and act on it.
 Developers and power users wanting one deeply embedded assistant.

 Where SwarmMarshal wins